hoanhan101/open-rec/README.md

 ### K Nearest Neighbours

-Our goal is to find the k nearest neighbours of a user and use their ratings to predict ratings of the active user for items they haven't rated yet.
+The goal is to find the k nearest neighbours of a user and use their ratings to predict ratings of the active user for items they haven't rated yet.

 ### Matrix Factorization